vojtechruz/vojtechruzicka-blog/src/posts/javafx-hello-world/index.md

     <li><a href="/javafx-layouts-advanced">JavaFX Tutorial: Advanced layouts</a></li>
     </ol>
 </div>

-This is a second post in the JavaFX series.
-You can check the first post on [how to set up your environment for JavaFx development](/javafx-getting-started).

 ## Application composition
 Each application consists of a hierarchy of some basic components.
 Stages, scenes, and nodes.
 Let's look at each of them.